Kreisker chapel

-Built in the 14th and 15th centuries on the site of an ancient place of worship, it's one of the major works of Breton religious architecture and a testimony of the flourishing economy of the town in the 15th century with the highest (78 m) and most audacious belfry in Brittany.
+Built in the 14th and 15th centuries on the site of an ancient place of worship, it is one of the major works of Breton religious architecture and a testimony of the flourishing economy of the town in the 15th century.
 An essential coastal landmark for navigation, it was for that reason restored and thus saved from destruction on Napoleon’s order in 1807.
-Striking circular view from the top (169 steps).
+There is a striking view from the top (169 steps).

 History

 The origin of the chapel goes back to the 6th century.
-A young linen maid who had worked on a holiday in the honour of the Virgin, despite Saint Kirec disapproval became suddenly completely paralysed.
-After her repentance the Saint healed her and she gave him her house to be converted into a chapel.
+A young linen maid who had worked on a holiday in the honour of the Virgin despite Saint Kirec's disapproval, became suddenly completely paralysed.
+After her repentance the saint healed her and she gave him her house to be converted into a chapel.
 The chapel was called "Kreis-Ker" because it was located in the middle of a village, in the inner suburb of St Pol de Léon.
 It is likely that the first chapel was made of wood and it must not have withstood the ravages of the Normans in the 9th century.

-The tradition related that the English after having burnt the town in 1375, have rebuilt the Kreisker.
-Some architectural features such as the "perpendicular style" at the base of the tower are the obvious sign of an influence from across the Channel.
-Settled on a long-term basis in St Pol de Léon after the war of succession of Brittany, the English could, indeed, convert the tower into a look-out post turned towards the sea and the surrounding countryside.
-A guard room in the north porch is a virtually intact example of a conventional accommodation at the end of the 14th century.
+Tradition relates that the English, having burnt the town in 1375, rebuilt the Kreisker.
+Some architectural features such as the "perpendicular style" at the base of the tower are obvious signs of an influence from across the Channel.
+Settled on a long-term basis in St Pol de Léon after the war of succession of Brittany, the English converted the tower into a look-out post turned towards the sea and the surrounding countryside.
+A guardroom in the north porch is a virtually intact example of traditional accommodation at the end of the 14th century.

-Between 1439 and 1472, after the departure of the English, the tower was crowned by a superb spire and the edifice was slightly modified.

-The steeple has been saved from demolition by Napoléon in 1807 thanks to its usefulness for navigation.
-Throughout the middle ages until the Revolution, the city council used the Kreisker as assembly room.
+Between 1439 and 1472, after the departure of the English, the tower was crowned by a superb spire and the building slightly modified.
+The steeple was saved from demolition by Napoléon in 1807 because of its usefulness for navigation.
+The city council used the Kreisker as an assembly room throughout the Middle Ages until the Revolution.

-Still today, the chapel and its tower applies a powerful presence on the city.
+The chapel and its tower continue to dominate the city skyline.
 Norman and British influences are visible on the architecture of this classified historic monument.